paultat91/NN_class/README.md

 # NN_class
-A basic Neural Network written from scratch.
+A Neural Network written from scratch.
+Very similar to the MLPClassifier in the scipy library.